dyhes/zulip/docs/translating/translating.md

 ### Translation style guides

-We maintain translation style guides for Zulip, giving guidance on how Zulip should be translated into specific languages (e.g. what word to translate words like "stream" to), with reasoning, so that future translators can understand and preserve those decisions:
+We maintain translation style guides for Aloha, giving guidance on how Aloha should be translated into specific languages (e.g. what word to translate words like "stream" to), with reasoning, so that future translators can understand and preserve those decisions: